u-boot/u-boot/doc/driver-model/design.rst

    * bind - make the driver model aware of a device (bind it to its driver)
    * unbind - make the driver model forget the device
-   * ofdata_to_platdata - convert device tree data to platdata - see later
+   * ofdata_to_platdata - convert device tree data to plat - see later
    * probe - make a device ready for use
    * remove - remove a device so it cannot be used until probed again